 This isn’t totally necessary, but my breath and overall mouth feels better once I’ve rinsed with mouthwash.
 My current favorite mouthwash is Listerine Naturals, which was a little difficult to find in stores.
 Maybe you’ll have better luck than I did.
 People on the SDC Facebook group recommend this kind because it’s powerful but doesn’t have any colors or dyes that could potentially stain your aligners.

 Although I can’t say that I used it recently, my first 2 weeks were so much better with the use of dental wax.
 There was a spot that wasn’t really comfortable on the underside of my tongue and it was cutting it up pretty badly.
 This stuff is inexpensive and worth the price for your sanity, even if you don’t use the whole package.
 Better to have some in case you need it than to be stuck without it!

-I’m just saying, don’t knock it until you’ve tried it.
-My husband has always made fun of me for using one, but I think it’s great at keeping that gross filmy bacteria off of your tongue.
+I'm just saying, don't knock it until you've tried it.
+I think it's great at keeping that gross filmy bacteria off of your tongue.
 (I can especially notice it when I eat something sugary or chocolaty.)
-I’d like to think it helps keep my breath fresher for longer too.
+I'd like to think it helps keep my breath fresher for longer too.
 This tongue cleaner is made from a durable hard plastic and I used my last one for years before it broke on me one day from the pressure of me pressing it on my tongue.
 Well worth the money, in my opinion!!